Ivyson/Bank-Management/README.md

 5. **Usage**:
    Once the program starts:
    - Enter your **account number** and **PIN** for authentication.
+      - The account numbers and Pins of already existing users can be found in the `data.json` File
    - Select options from the menu to deposit, withdraw, check balance, view transaction history, or make a payment.

 ### Sample Workflow: